Providing researchers with open access choices

 This is a specific license, such as a Creative Commons license, which is applied to your article and determines how readers can use, download and share your article.

-Research which is published gold open access means that it is free for everyone to read.
+It is when published research is free for everyone to read and use.
 Here is how it works:

 Published articles are:

 - Immediately and permanently free for everyone to read and download